 - ⅛ teaspoon salt

 - With an electric mixer, cream the butter and sugar until light, about 2 minutes.
-Add egg, egg yolk and vanilla.
+Add egg, egg yolk and vanilla and mix until combined.
 Scrape bowl as needed.

 - In a separate bowl, whisk together the flour, baking soda, cream of tartar, cornstarch and salt.
 Slowly add to the butter mixture on low speed and mix until combined.
 Gently mix in the sprinkles, just enough to disburse but not so much that they bleed into the dough.

 - Bake for 11-12 minutes until the edges are slightly browned, the centers will appear soft.
-Allow to cool on pan for 3 minutes then transfer to a wire rack to cool.
+Allow to cool on pan for a couple of minutes then transfer to a wire rack to cool.

 - Frosting: With a hand mixer, beat the butter until creamy.
 Add confectioners’ sugar, cream, vanilla and salt and mix on low speed until combined then increase speed and mix until smooth and creamy.
 Add more sugar or cream if too thick or thin.

 - Once cookies are cooled, frost and decorate with sprinkles.